 Enjoy the outcome of your planning

-While the ultimate dream for most people is financial independence, the ultimate goal is usually a comfortable home, enough income to enjoy life, and time with friends.
-Those earlier in their working careers might be planning to buy a home, renovate an existing home, buy a cottage, or add to an existing one.
-Many wish to travel more too.
+The ultimate dream for most people is financial independence, it means a comfortable home, enough income to enjoy life, and time with friends.
+Those early in their working careers might be planning to buy a home or renovate, or buy a cottage.
+Many wish to travel too.
 A retirement plan analysis will help you understand how much wealth you can reasonably accumulate and how much you can spend both today as well as during your retirement years.

 The Personal Finance Pyramid

-It's important to plan for your financial future, and this pyramid offers a simple tool for prioritizing what is most important.
-Through the process of defining where you'd like to go, exploring your options, and determining which route to take, you can embark on your journey with confidence that you will arrive at your destination.
+It's important to plan for your financial future, and this pyramid offers a simple tool for prioritizing what's most important.
+Through a process of defining goals, discussing challenges, and exploring options, we'll help you develop a strategy for achieving your goals.

 The Personal Finance Pyramid outlines three important concepts: